slsa-framework/slsa-policy/README.md

 ##### Policy setup

-1. Set up ACLs on for your entire repository:
+1. Set up ACLs for your entire repository:
     1. Assign ownership via GitHub [CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) for entire repository.
 Set the ownership to the administrators of the policy repository.
 It's important the workflows are also protected by CODEOWNERS.
     1. Enable [Repository Rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/managing-rulesets-for-a-repository) (formerly Branch Protection) for all branches.
 The following settings can be written as one rule, or [split into multiple rules](https://docs.github.com/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets#about-rule-layering).
 They can be specified at the repository level, or the [organization level](https://docs.github.com/enterprise-cloud@latest/organizations/managing-organization-settings/managing-rulesets-for-repositories-in-your-organization).
         1. Require a pull request before merging.
 Under additional settings: Require approvals (select at least 1-2 as the required number of approvals before merging).